 This four-day trip at the Centre de Villégiature Jouvence in the Eastern Townships offers a combination of fun sporting and academic activities with complete immersion in a French environment.
 Games, plays and songs are all part of an experience that leaves students with many memories.

 Students spend two days enjoying beautiful Quebec City.
 They visit the Assemblée nationale, Quebec’s provincial legislature, take a walking tour of Upper Town, tour the Aquarium du Québec and the Citadelle de Québec, all in the company of their fellow classmates.

-Students explore the world beyond the walls of LCC at Le Centre Écologique de Port-Au-Saumon in the heart of Charlevoix.
-The goal of Classe Nature is to immerse students in a French environment while offering enriching science activities related to ecology.
-The centre offers quality lodging and a great selection of activities, such as whale watching, nature interpretation and various sports activities.
+Students explore the world beyond the walls of LCC at Le Centre de Villégiature Jouvence in the Eastern Townships.
+The goal of Classe Rouge is to immerse students in a French environment while offering team building activities in nature.
+The centre offers quality lodging and a great selection of activities, such as orienteering, canoeing and kayaking, nature interpretation and GPS rallies

 Students are introduced to our nation’s capital with visits to Canadian landmarks, such as the Parliament Buildings and the Supreme Court.
 They also enjoy tours of the Canadian Museum of History, the Canadian War Museum and stop in at the Royal Canadian Mounted Police musical ride stables.

 WELCOME TRIP & ORIENTATION WEEK (GRADE 7)